Consultative Sales Strategies for 2019

 Trust me when I say, bad feedback is WAY better than no feedback.
 Every, and I mean every salesperson wants and needs to know where they stand with their prospects and customers.
 There’s no such thing as bad feedback.
 Even the harshest customer objections offer invaluable benefits for salespeople.
 When a customer articulates a concern or disagreement, they’re simply clarifying their needs and indicating what they need to see in order to move forward.
 Having said that, it is critically important that the salesperson carefully consider every piece of customer feedback.
 One thing I have learned over the years is I no longer write proposals independently, without customer input.
 When it comes time to write a proposal, the customer plays an active role in the process.
 Why?
 This affords me and the customer the opportunity for ensuring we are in alignment and it also gives the customer the opportunity to share with me their concerns each step along the way.
 Just as importantly, it gives me the opportunity to discuss with the customer potential solutions to their concerns.
 Without including the customer in the process I would have a LOT of declined proposals and customers who go MIA.

 Be sure to take notes, lots of notes and don’t be afraid to check with the customer for feedback after you have offered a solution or a rebuttal to their concern.
 Be sure to ask the customer for their perspective and perception of what it is you are offering.
 This will keep the buyer engaged and demonstrates the seller’s commitment to a collaborative, consultative process.
 Often times gaining feedback affords salespeople the opportunity to expand the solution or up-sell the opportunity.

-A consultative approach helps sellers apply a consistent methodology to ever-changing buyer behavior, stay in alignment with their customers, accelerate the sales cycle and improve sales win rates.
+Adopting a consultative selling framework helps sellers apply a consistent methodology to ever-changing buyer behavior, stay in alignment with their customers, accelerate the sales cycle and improve sales win rates.
 What consultative sales strategies will you implement for the upcoming year?